ClemsNzube/Understanding-Errors-Vs-Bugs/README.md

 Errors happen because people sometimes make mistakes when writing the code.
 It's like when you accidentally type the wrong letter on your keyboard.

 Bugs happen because software is very complex.
 Sometimes, the different parts of the software don't work together perfectly, just like how different instruments in a band can sometimes play out of tune.

+## Finding and Fixing Errors
+To find and fix errors in software, developers engage in a process akin to proofreading an essay.
+They meticulously review the code for discrepancies, inefficiencies, or potential issues.
+In addition to manual review, developers employ specialized tools designed for code analysis.
+These tools help in spotting mistakes and enhancing code quality.

+# Example of Tools and Techniques:
+- **Static Code Analysis:** Developers use tools like "Pylint" for Python or "ESLint" for JavaScript to perform static code analysis.
+These tools identify issues in the code without executing it.
+For instance, they can flag variables that are defined but not used or identify potential syntax errors.